jackyho522/katacoda-scenarios/new-scenario-template/step3.md

    - The user_status column in the wp_users table is no longer used by WordPress.
 You can ignore this column.
 - roles
    - Role of user (customer, administrator etc)
+   - You can add custom roles by using extra plugins.
 - nickname
    - Nickname of user.
 - description